ombulabs/blog/_posts/2018-09-06-how-we-use-pivotal-tracker-at-ombu-labs.markdown

 ## Conclusion

-Pivotal Tracker provides a great way to track velocity and they recently launched an integration with Github which improves traceability from feature to implementation.
+[Pivotal Tracker](https://www.pivotaltracker.com/) provides a great way to track team velocity.
+This helps in determining when a big feature will be shipped.
+As much as we like to use [GitHub](https://github.com/) for everything, Pivotal Tracker integrates nicely with them (they recently launched this integration!) which improves traceability from feature to implementation.

 It is not our first choice when it comes to project management tools, but we can adapt to our client's tools and thrive using it.
+Pivotal Tracker is more advanced than GitHub Projects and it provides great features for managing your user stories, backlog, icebox, and team velocity.

+At [Ombu Labs](https://www.ombulabs.com) we like to invite all stakeholders to our project management tools.
+I like how Pivotal Tracker makes it easy to communicate that some stories will be delivered in this sprint and some will have to wait until the next sprint.
+It is a great way to manage expectations.